 But there are practical reasons for doing this.

 One such reason is offline listening.
 There are situations where using the internet simply isn’t an option, such as on a plane, while camping, or if your internet happens to go down.
-Because the music is stored directly on disk, there is also no such thing as buffering or waiting for you music to load.
+Because the music is stored directly on disk, there is also no such thing as buffering or waiting for your music to load.

 Moreover, if you don’t pay for Spotify Premium, Spotify will give you ads.
 These ads are notoriously annoying, and they are the primary reason people purchase Premium.
 However, a little-known fact is you don’t actually have to pay for Premium to get rid of the ads.
 You can just install a blocker such as uBlock, or use Brave.